 The Society designates administration costs contained within the Statement of Comprehensive Income as either recurring or non-recurring items.
 Recurring items relate to operating costs incurred by the Society's usual operating activities.
-Non-recurring administration costs are items incurred outside of the Society's usual operating activities.
-These costs are incurred in the implementation of projects which are material and unlikely to occur frequently.
+Non-recurring expenses are defined as material charges that are unusual in nature or expected to occur infrequently.
+These expenses are not expected to recur on a regular basis within the normal course of the Society's operations.
+These include but are not limited to costs incurred in the implementation of projects which are material and unlikely to occur frequently.
+Non-recurring expenses are recognised in the income statement in the period in which they are incurred.